-Currently, all employees have a statutory right to receive a statement of employment particulars once they reach one months’ continuous employment.
-Employers are legally required to provide the statement within two months of the start of employment and the statement must contain specific information outlined within the Employment Rights Act 1996.
+All employees and workers have a statutory right to receive a statement of employment particulars from day one of their employment, and the statement must contain specific information outlined within the Employment Rights Act 1996.

 A failure to provide a statement, or where a statement is provided which does not contain the required information, could lead to the employee making a reference to an employment tribunal to determine their terms of employment.
 Additionally, an employee may receive compensation for a failure to be provided a statement where they win an alternative claim at the employment tribunal.

 Statements of employment particulars are also known as statements of main terms, SMTs or can be called employment contracts.

-Changes to the statutory scheme took effect from 6 April 2020.
-These include extending the right to receive a statement to all workers, increasing the mandatory information and making this a day-one right.
+Changes to the law on how statements are provided took effect from 6 April 2020.
 More information on these changes can be found within our in-depth review of this area.